 Unlike custom-made adult crowns, crowns for baby teeth are pre-manufactured in different sizes and shapes then adjusted by the dentist in situ for the perfect fit.

-Unlike adult crowns, which are permanent, a children’s crown is pre-manufactured in different sizes and shapes, then adjusted by the dentist in situ so that it fits precisely over the tooth.
-It can be made from metal or tooth-coloured ceramic (your dentist will talk you and your child through the benefits of both options), and is durable enough to last until the natural tooth falls out.
+Children’s crowns can be made from metal or tooth-coloured ceramic (your dentist will talk you and your child through the benefits of both options), and are durable enough to last until the natural tooth falls out.